 You’ll be well prepared for your future in medicine when you get hands-on in our anatomy teaching laboratory, simulation hospital wards, interactive study pods and ultrasound room.

-“The clinical learning centre includes a hospital simulation area that consists of two four-bedded patient rooms, scrub room, nurses station and is fitted out with equipment to replicate a real hospital ward.
+“The clinical learning centre includes a hospital simulation area.
+It consists of two four-bedded patient rooms, scrub room, nurses station and is fitted out with equipment to replicate a real hospital ward.
 The university has an extensive range of the latest simulation equipment that can provide high fidelity simulated learning and realistic part task trainers for procedural skills training.”

 Fascinated by anatomy?
 You can explore the human body in detail when you get hands-on with our range of models and learning materials.

-“Students will study anatomy using a range of resources including anatomy models, cadavers, plastinated specimens, radiological images and ultrasound.
+“Students will study anatomy using a range of resources.
+These include anatomy models, cadavers, plastinated specimens, radiological images and ultrasound.
 Skilled anatomy tutors and clinicians will teach anatomy and the clinical application of anatomy.”

 Here’s some further insight into our medicine facilities: